 Finally, they will discuss the process for repairing the failed part or correcting the issue.
 If you choose that air conditioning repair is better for you than buying an upgraded A/C system, the service tech will order any parts required and plan your next appointment to fix the air conditioner.
 Or, if the necessary part is already obtainable on their van, they will move forward with the air conditioner repair work with your authorization.

 Remember that throughout Orlando you’re in good hands with Service Experts Heating & Air Conditioning.
-Our repairmen are NATE-certified and have received extensive background checks so you can feel comfortable with the technicians we send into your home.
+Our repairmen are ACE-certified and have received extensive background checks so you can feel comfortable with the technicians we send into your home.
 If you ever come across any questions about your A/C system or what to expect with your A/C system repair, give us a call 24/7 at 407-329-7661 and we’ll be happy to discuss the process.